abienvenu/Kyela/README.md

 * Error message presentation
 * l18n for error messages
 * Nice handling of bad (forged) URLs
+* When creating/modifying the poll, tell the link
 * Functional tests
 * Access to old dates
+* Ability to add MOTD below and/or above the table
+* Let the examples be deleted/created by a fixture
+* Add an example of picnic (sucré/salé)
+* Add screenshots for examples
 * Add instructions how to download the product via composer
 * Add unicity constraint for (event, participant, choice)
 * Ability to use a glyphicon(s) for each choice